 Parents are asked to apply an all day suncream sun cream before bringing their chilldren into The Barn children during the warm weather.
-There are lots of differend brands and forumulations for children, and ideally you want a product with factor 50+ protecton.
+There are lots of different brands and formulations for children, and ideally you want a product with factor 50+ protecton.
 We found that a quick search online will display lots of options.

-For safety reasons, parents are ask not to leave any sun cream in children's bags.
+For safety reasons, parents are asked not to leave any sun cream in children's bags.

 Early Years Education funding - eligible 2 year olds

 Free Early Years Education (EYE) funding is available for eligible 2 year olds, from the funding period after their second birthday.